gvakras/cairo-mrcp/cairo-server/trunk/README.txt

 Once Cairo is successfully installed you can follow the instructions below to launch the various Cairo server processes and run the demo MRCPv2 clients.

-Note: These instructions and the batch files provided in the Cairo distribution are geared towards a deployment of Cairo on Windows.
-Since Cairo is written entirely in Java it should work on any operating system, however it has, as of yet, only been verified on Windows.
-If you are interested in deploying Cairo on another operating system please post a message to the cairo-user forum (http://www.nabble.com/cairo-user-f15778.html) to get assistance in this process.

 Starting the Cairo Server
 -------------------------